1. Where do we advertise

 take part in tender exercises?

-Any organisation wishing to become a supplier to BTP (for goods
+Any organisation wishing to become a supplier to us (for

-or services relating to any advertised contract), regardless of
+goods or services relating to any advertised contract), regardless

 3. If we missed a relevant tender, can we still work

-Once the contract has been awarded BTP have an obligation to
+Once the contract has been awarded we have an obligation to

 utilise it.
 You may register your interest in supplying the Force